Full-time course load

 Dependent students enrolled at a school located in the same community where their parent(s) reside are expected to live with their parents.
 You will be assessed as a single, dependent student, not paying rent or mortgage payments, and the living allowance will be adjusted.

-For details see Student Aid Policy - Standard Living Costs and Monthly Living Allowances
+For details, see Student Aid Policy - Standard Living Costs and Monthly Living Allowances.

 You are an Alberta resident if: